Abortion Providers

 WILSON, WYOMING

-JACKSON, WYOMING
+CASPER, WYOMING

-JustThePill is a Telehealth abortion provider that provides telehealth appointments and mails abortion pills to your home.
+Just The Pill is a telehealth abortion provider offering virtual appointments and mailing abortion pills directly to your home.
+Services are available up to 10 weeks after the last period for $350.
 Please contact them for additional information.

-AidAccess is an online abortion provider that mails abortion pills to your home.
-You will need to complete an online questionnaire and submit a copy of your ID.
-We can assist with funding, as needed.
+Aid Access is an online abortion provider that mails abortion pills to your home after you complete an online questionnaire and submit a copy of your ID.
+Medication is available up to 12 weeks or as advance provision for those not yet pregnant, at a cost of $150.
+Funding assistance is available if needed.

 In Colorado, parental notification or judicial bypass is required for patients under age 18.
 Planned Parenthood provides a hotline to assist minors in accessing judicial bypass information at 1-866-277-2771.
 Contact clinics for more information.